remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 It is tempting to use Python string operations to include values into queries. *Do not*!
-This is highly insecure, and `sqlite3` gives you a nicer way to do it:
+This is highly insecure, and `sqlite3` gives you a better way to do it:

 ```python
 # Do not do this!